If you’ve read any of our guides to bath salts, you may have noticed one magic little ingredient that they all have in common: magnesium.

 Magnesium is an essential mineral that plays an important role in over 300 biochemical functions in the body.
 It is also one of the most common mineral deficiencies found in adults, and many heath professional recommend taking a supplement to ensure our bodies are getting enough.

-For those looking to supplement their magnesium intake, or enjoy the health benefits of a relaxing salt bath, magnesium flakes are an excellent choice.
+For those looking to supplement their magnesium intake, or enjoy the benefits of a relaxing salt bath, magnesium flakes or crystals are an excellent choice.

 While magnesium is an important dietary element, we want to focus on how you can use magnesium flakes in the bath as a way of absorbing the mineral transdermally.
 This has a range of incredible detoxifying and calming effects on your body, from soothing skin conditions, to relieving aches and pains.

 About The Transdermal Absorption of Minerals